 Garlic Butter can be used to make garlic bread or garlic toast, but is also very good on top of a steak.

-To make Lemon-y Butter: Combine 1/2 cup butter with 1 tsp. fresh lemon juice and 1 Tbsp. freshly grated lemon zest (just the yellow part of the peel, being sure to avoid the bitter white pith beneath when you grate).
+To make Lemon-y Butter: Combine 1/2 cup butter with 1 teaspoon fresh lemon juice and 1 tablespoon freshly grated lemon zest (just the yellow part of the peel, being sure to avoid the bitter white pith beneath when you grate).

 Blue Cheese Butter is divine on freshly grilled or broiled steaks.